What is pop art?

 In fact, pop both took art into new areas of subject matter and initiated new ways of presenting it in art, and can be considered one of the first manifestations of postmodernism.

-The post cover uses Ira Paisley’s illustration made on Sketchar.
+The post cover uses Ira Paisley’s art made on Sketchar.